 Can you imagine that it was shared over 178,000 times on Pinterest since February this year.
 This kind of social proof was something I could not ignore.
-I had the strong urge to give this roasted Brussels sprouts recipe a try.
+I had the strong urge to give this easy vegetable side dish a try.

-A Roasted Brussels sprouts recipe everyone goes crazy
+Roasted Brussel sprouts with Balsamic everyone goes crazy

-This day in November 2017, marked the beginning of a life long “Brussels sprouts love affair”.
+This day in November 2017, marked the beginning of a life long “love affair”.
 Make sure to read until the end of the blog post where I also share some facts on the nutritional value, especially the impressive Brussel sprouts fiber content and the various health benefits of this amazing cabbage type.

 - 500 grams/1 lb.
-Brussels sprouts, trimmed and halved
+Brussels sprouts, trimmed (remove wilted outer leaves) and halved

 - 1 tbsp. extra-virgin olive oil